 Frequently Asked Questions About Flea & Tick Treatment & Medicine for Dogs

-What are the best flea medicines for dogs?
+What are the best flea tick medicines for dogs?

 What do vets recommend for flea and tick control?

-Most flea prevention does kill existing fleas, but some products take time to show progress and break the persistent re-infestation cycle.
+Most flea and tick prevention does kill existing fleas and ticks, but some products take time to show progress and break the persistent re-infestation cycle.
 For heavy infestations, multiple methods may work best initially to get the situation under control.
 Washing pet bedding, vacuuming, treating the home and yard and flea shampooing your pet may be recommended before beginning a topical, collar or oral flea prevention regimen.
-Your vet can give you guidance and recommend the best flea treatment and prevention products for your situation.
+Your vet can give you guidance and recommend the best flea and tick treatment and prevention products for your situation.

 What is the fastest way to get rid of fleas on a dog?

 The fastest way to get rid of fleas on a dog is with a flea shampoo or fast-acting pill treatment that kills fleas within hours.
 Careful flea combing can also rid your dog of existing fleas.
 These methods will get rid of any fleas that are currently on your dog, but you will need to apply a long-acting preventative to truly get rid of fleas by preventing re-infestation.
 A combination of approaches works best for both short and long-term flea control.

 How do dog flea and tick treatments work?